Robust Humanoid Contact Planning with Learned Zero- and One-Step Capturability Prediction: Problem Statement

 \section{Problem Statement}

 We focus on the problem of planning humanoid footstep sequences considering the effect of external disturbances.
 Given an environment specified as a set of polygonal surfaces, an initial stance (set of poses of contacting end-effectors), a goal region, and a distribution of potential disturbances in the environment, we aim to output a dynamically feasible footstep sequence to move the robot from the initial stance to the goal region.
 In the planning, we consider not only where the robot can create contacts to achieve dynamically feasible motions, but also how well the robot can capture itself with existing and nearby contact locations, using \textbf{both feet and hands}, to reject disturbances sampled from the distribution of potential disturbances.
-Our goal is to find a footstep sequence that maximizes the probability of the robot reaching the goal successfully without falling under the disturbances.
+While it is important and desirable to generate those capture motions in real time, it is still an open problem and beyond the scope of this work.
+Our goal is to find a footstep sequence that maximizes the probability of the robot reaching the goal successfully without falling as a result of a disturbance.
+Notice that only feet are used in locomotion, but both feet and hands are available for rejecting potential disturbances.
 We assume that the friction coefficient is given, as well as a fixed timing for each contact transition.
 In this work, we consider both zero-step and one-step capture motions.